mhaddon/kubernetes-kafka/README.md

 # Kafka for Kubernetes

 This community seeks to provide:
- * Production-worthy setup of Kafka for persistent data, domain and ops, at small scale.
+ * Production-worthy Kafka setup for persistent (domain- and ops-) data at small scale.
- * Operational knowledge, skewed towards resilience rather than throughput, encoded into Kubernetes manifest.
+ * Operational knowledge, biased towards resilience over throughput, encoded into Kubernetes manifest.
- * A platform for streaming/event-driven microservices design using Kubernetes.
+ * A platform for event-driven/streaming microservices design using Kubernetes.

-We suggest you `apply` manifests in the following order:
+We suggest you `apply -f` manifests in the following order:
- * You choice of storage classes from [./configure/](./configure).
+ * You choice of storage classes from [./configure/](./configure)
  * [./rbac-namespace-default](./rbac-namespace-default/)
  * [./zookeeper](./zookeeper/)
  * [./kafka](./kafka/)